Purpose of Review

 Meeting Schedule and Submission Deadline

-The NPRC reviews research studies on the first and third Wednesday of each month.
+The NPRC reviews research studies on the second and fourth Thursday of each month.
 Applications must be received at least two weeks prior to the meeting in order to be placed on the agenda.
 The NPRC review may be conducted prior to or in parallel with IRB review.
 Both NPRC review and IRB approval must be obtained prior to starting the study.

 Exemptions from NPRC Study Review Include*: